overview

-This project involved concept design, interiors renovation, and environmental features of the children's corner of Nakano City Ekoda Library, located in a quiet residential area and where children from the neighborhood gather.
+This project involved concept design, renovating interiors, and environmental features for the children's corner of the Nakano City Egota Library, located in a quiet residential area where children from the neighborhood gather.

-On the first floor, we replaced the old interiors materials with new ones and created a bookshelf unique to the children's corner, where large books and picture-story shows can be stored.
-We also created a magazine area for parents to enjoy, creating a space where parents and children can spend time together.
-In this space, where children are greeted by the library's original characters, "Shishimaru" and "Egotan," based on the "Ekoda Lion Dance," an intangible folk cultural property designated by the Tokyo Metropolitan Government, we aimed to give children the impression that the library is a fun place.
+On the first floor, we replaced the aging interiors materials and created bookshelves unique to the children's corner, capable of accommodating large books and picture stories.
+We also created a magazine area for parents to enjoy, creating a space where families can spend time together.
+In this space, where the library's original characters "Shishimaru" and "Egotan," based on the "Egota Lion Dance," a Tokyo Metropolitan Government-designated intangible folk cultural property, welcome visitors, we aimed to give children the impression that the library is a fun place.

-On the second floor, we installed a new counter and chairs.
-By using acrylic material for part of the counter, it has become a space where you can quietly read while feeling the faint warmth of the sunlight.
+On the second floor, we've installed a new counter and chairs.
+By using acrylic material for part of the counter, we've created a space where you can quietly read while faintly feeling the warmth of the sunlight.

-1. Preparation of interiors and fixtures: Designing bookshelves that can accommodate the various book sizes unique to the children's corner, such as large books and picture-story shows.
-Also, preparing interiors so that children can use it safely.
+① interiors and fixtures: Design bookshelves that can accommodate various book sizes unique to a children's corner, such as large books and picture books.
+Also, ensure interiors is designed to be safe for children to use.

-3) Use of local wood: From the perspective of wood education, we will use "wood from Tama" grown in the Tama region of Tokyo.
-(An initiative to utilize the forestry environment donation tax)
+③ Use of local timber: From the perspective of wood education, we will use "Tama-grown timber" that grows in the Tama region of Tokyo.
+(This initiative is part of a project utilizing the Forest Environment Transfer Tax.)

-②Taking into consideration that this is a location where sunlight does not easily enter, we used the accent color yellow, an acrylic inlay concept design, and original characters to create a space that is not only bright but also playful.
+②Taking into consideration that it is a place where sunlight does not easily enter, we incorporated yellow as an accent color, acrylic concept design, and original characters to create a space that is not only bright but also playful.

 - open